GNU-Ymir/Documentations/advanced/references.md

-This error means that the type of x is not aliasable, so if it is not a reference, marking it as mutable will have no effect on the program, and therefore the compiler does not allow it.
+This error means that the type of x is not aliasable, so if it is not a reference, marking it as mutable will have no effect on the program, so the compiler does not allow it.

 ## Reference as a value

-A reference is not a type, it is only a type of variable, you can't store references in sub types (for example, you can't make an array of reference, or a tuple containing a reference to a value).
-It means that with the following code, you should get an error.
+A reference is not a type, it is only a kind of variable, you cannot store references in subtypes (for example, you cannot make a reference array, or a tuple containing a reference to a value).
+This means that with the following code, you should get an error.

 ```ymir
 def main () {